The Best Places To Retire In North Carolina Hands Down

 Greensboro

 Another of the best college towns for retirement is Greensboro.
-As per BestPlaces, a retiree will spend 32.9% less money in Greensboro than the national average, with $38,400 a year in expenses being enough to leave a single person living comfortably.
-The Bureau of Labor Statistics (BLS) places the monthly average expenditure in 2024 at $6,544 per month, while the average expenditure in Greensboro is just $3,200 per month.
-The overall cost of living is just under 16% lower than the national average, and the purchase price of a new home only adds to a possible reason, with an average purchase price of $229,900.
+As per BestPlaces, a retiree will spend 32.9% less money in Greensboro than the national average, with annual expenses just $38,400.
+The Bureau of Labor Statistics (BLS) places the monthly national average expenditure in 2024 at $6,544 per month, while the average expenditure in Greensboro is just $3,200 per month.
+The overall cost of living is just under 16% lower than the national average, and the purchase price of a new home at just $229,900 in January 2026.
 As per RentCafe, as of February 2026 the average rent in Greensboro is $1,322 per month compared to the national average rent of $1,995 a month, according to Zillow

 Mount Airy

 Where assisted living is concerned, you can live in a community in Mount Airy, as per CareScout, for $4,965 per month in 2026.
-The national average for assisted living communities in 2026 according to CareScout is $6259 per month, representing a difference of $1,294 per month.
-Again, that translates into significant savings; as high as $14,988 per year.
+The national average for assisted living communities in 2026 according to CareScout is $6,259 per month, representing a difference of $1,294 per month.
+Again, that translates into savings as high as $14,988 per year.
 According to BestPlaces, the average annual expenditure for a single adult in Mount Airy is $26,000.
-A national average expenditure, as per the Bureau of Labor Statistics (BLS), of $78,535, means a retiree will spend an average $52,535 less and still have all their necessities met.
+Meanwhile, the national average expenditure, as per the Bureau of Labor Statistics (BLS), of $78,535 means that a retiree will spend an average of $52,535 less.

 Asheboro

-According to Livability, the median home value in Asheboro is $172,288 and property taxes at $157.25 per month.
-As mentioned previously, the Federal Reserve Bank of St. Louis (FRED) set the national average listing price in February 2026 at $700,102.
-The cost of homing a home here is a fraction of most places, and with a median rent of $631 per month, a retiree would be hard pressed to find more affordable housing.
-As per CareScout, assisted living in a community actually turns out to be more expensive in Asheboro, but if you have mobility issues, looking into ways to age in place may actually save you more.
-In 2026, the national average cost of in-home care is between $6,675 for a homemaker and $6,878 for a home health aide.
-By comparison, the 2026 average for in-home care in Asheboro is $5,462 for a homemaker or a home health aide, offering a savings of over $1,000 per month either way.
+According to Livability, the median home value in Asheboro is $172,288.
+Per the Federal Reserve Bank of St. Louis, the national average listing price in February 2026 was $700,102.
+The cost of owning a home here is a fraction of most places, and with a median rent of $631 per month, a retiree would be hard pressed to find more affordable housing.

 Aside from your living costs, Asheboro offers the tranquility of nature with mountains or the coastline within three hours of you and a number of walking trails.
 Where your health is concerned, several hospitals and medical centers are accessible within 90 miles of Asheboro, including Duke University, Randolph Health, and Cone Health Cancer Center at MedCenter Asheboro.